-• If you had a standard appeal to our plan at Level 1, you will automatically receive a standard appeal at Level 2.
-If your request is for a medical item or service, the review organization must
+If you had a "standard appeal" at Level 1, you will also have a "standard appeal" at Level 2

-However, if your request is for a medical item or service and the Independent Review Organization needs to gather more information that may benefit you, it can take up to 14 more calendar days.
+- If you had a standard appeal to our plan at Level 1, you will automatically receive a standard appeal at Level 2.
+If your request is for a medical item or service, the review organization must give you an answer to your Level 2 Appeal within 30 calendar days of when it receives your appeal.
+If your request is for a Medicare Part B prescription drug, the review organization must give you an answer to your Level 2 Appeal within 7 calendar days of when it receives your appeal. - However, if your request is for a medical item or service and the Independent Review Organization needs to gather more information that may benefit you, it can take up to 14 more calendar days.
 The Independent Review Organization can't take extra time to make a decision if your request is for a Medicare Part B prescription drug.